 While it will probably lead to indigestion, it won’t kill your cat.

 You should, however, make sure that you immediately remove the milk from your cat so it can’t drink anymore.

 It is important to then monitor your cat for the next few hours to make sure it doesn’t become too sick.

 If your cat is unable to stop vomiting or passing diarrhea for a long period of time, take it to the vet right away.

 Please keep in mind that this is extremely rare in the case of drinking milk, so you probably won’t have to worry too much.

 My Cat Will Only Drink Milk

-The best method to weaning your cat off milk is to dilute it over a period of several weeks.
+The best method to wean your cat off milk is to dilute it over a period of several weeks.